medialab/xan/docs/cmd/tokenize.md

     --ngrams-sep <delim>     Separator to be use to join ngrams tokens.
                              [default: §]
     -u, --uniq               Sort and deduplicate the tokens.
+    -F, --flatmap <expr>     Evaluate an expression for each extracted token and return nothing, or a transformed token or a list of tokens.
+The evaluated expression will understand the "token" identifier as the currently processed token and "token_type" as its type.
+The expression will run after any of the command's preprocessing toggled through flags, but before deduplication.

 tokenize paragraphs options:
     -A, --aerated  Force paragraphs to be separated by a blank line, instead